openmrs/openmrs-contrib-rest-api-docs/source/includes/Concepts/concept.md

 * The concept is the basic element of flexibility in OpenMRS.
 Concepts are the individual data points collected from a population of patients.
 Concepts include both questions and answers.

 * For example, blood type data is collected for a patient.
-The question is "What is the blood type for the patient?", with a set of discrete answers of "A, B, AB or O".
-To implement this in OpenMRS with concepts, the question is a concept ("blood type") and each response ("A", "B", "AB" and "O") is also a concept.
+The question is, "What is the blood type for the patient?", with a set of discrete answers of "A, B, AB or O."  We use concepts in OpenMRS to implement this.
+The question is a concept ("blood type") and each response ("A," "B," "AB" and "O") is also a concept.
 For this one question, a total of 5 concepts are required.

 * What about a question where the answer is not a discrete answer?
 If the question is "What is the name of your first pet?", the answer would be expressed in a text box.
 It would not be possible to provide a complete list of every possible name for your pet.
-In this example, there would be one concept -- "name of first pet".
+In this example, there would be one concept -- "name of first pet."

-* The bottom line is, if you need a medical word within your electronic records system, it needs to be defined within the concept dictionary.
-More detail about all the possible concepts in a later section.
+* The bottom line is that if you need a medical word within your electronic records system, it needs to be defined within the concept dictionary, more details about all the possible concepts will be given in a later section.

 ## Sub Resource types of Concepts